Yilong-Lu/Mind_the_Gap/README.md

 ## About the project

-`data` folder contains the generated tasks of GPT, matched-GPT and human response samples.
+`data` folder contains the generated tasks of GPT, matched-GPT and response samples of 8 human participants.

 `experiment_materials` contains the materials and scale descriptions for human task generation experiment.